MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/ns-acxelements-acx_audiomodule_descriptor.md

 The ClassId that is used to identify the class.

-TBD - Just guessing this is likePcNewPort???
+TBD - assuming this usage is likePcNewPort.

 Specifies the class GUID, which is passed by reference.
 This parameter is used only if the function creates objects of multiple classes.
 Otherwise, it is set to NULL.